Two critical maintenance tasks that lots of people skip are:

 Image your computer

-Every computer must be reformatted eventually.
+Computers must be reformatted eventually.
 Every time you download from a website or open an email attachment or update one of your online tools or software, you collect digital dust and grunge that affects the speed and efficiency of your computer.
-Performing the clean up items suggested in 13 Ways To Speed Up Your Computer helps, but eventually not enough.
-The only way to return your computer to its original speedy youthful self is by reformatting.
+Performing the clean up items suggested in 19 Ways to Speed Up Your Computer helps, but eventually not enough.
+The only way to return your computer to its original zippy youthful self is by reformatting.

-A few years ago, I discovered imaging.
-When you image your computer, you take a picture of what your hard drive looks like, including all the programs and extras, and save in a secure back-up area (I have Carbonite do it for me on a regular basis).
+Then I discovered imaging.
+When you image your computer, you take a picture of what your hard drive looks like, including all the programs and extras, and save in a secure back-up area.
 When you reformat, all you have to do is copy the image back to the computer.
 Mine is on a terabyte external drive.
 Even if my two internal drives explode, I’m good.

 Here’s what you do: